wbaosheng/practice/README.md

-# practice
+# Practice
-python and tensorflow pracitice
+Python and TensorFlow practice